SereninSparks/guides.sereninsparks.com/_posts/rs3/trees-and-herbs-farming-route.md

 If you haven't completed that quest, but do have access to the Fairy Network, head north and equip your Dramen or Lunar Staff first, then head east.

-Check the Tree Patch there and then take the Fairy Ring to the Tree Gnome Village (Code **CIQ**).
-Head west, then north and check the Fruit Tree Patch.
+Check your Tree Patch there and then take the Fairy Ring to the Tree Gnome Village (Code **CIQ**).
+Head west, then north and check your Fruit Tree Patch.

 If you don't have access to the Fairy Network, Lodestone Teleport to Yanille instead and head north-west.

 ### Karamja

-Lodestone Teleport to Brimhaven and head north, check the Fruit Tree Patch and note any produce.
+Lodestone Teleport to Brimhaven and head north, check your Fruit Tree Patch and note any produce.
 Use your Juju Teleport Spiritbag and head south to enter the Herblore Habitat.
-Check the Fruit Tree Patch
+Check your Fruit Tree Patch.

 ### Finishing Up

 Teleport to Ardougne and head north-east.
-Check the Herb Patch, noting any produce.
+Check your Herb Patch, noting any produce.
 This marks the end of the farming run!

 While you're here, you might want to deposit everything except your Urns - if you have any left - in the deposit box and tend your Player-owned Farm if you have it unlocked for heaps of extra XP and money.